Article written by Elisa

 2. Beuvron-en-Auge (Calvados)

-The village of Beuvron-en-Auge – listed as one of the Most Beautiful Villages in France – is one of the must-stops on the Cider Route.
+The village of Beuvron-en-Auge – listed as one of the Most Beautiful Villages in France – is one of the must-stops along the Cider Route Normandy.
 It is also one of the prettiest villages in Normandy, with its 15th-century manors, half-timbered buildings (17th -18th centuries), inns, and a chapel.

 Stroll around this picture-perfect Norman village and taste delicious regional products at low prices.